Distance and Online Learning

 Saturday - 7 a.m. to 2:30 p.m.

-Email assistance is available 24/7 at firstname.lastname@example.org.
-Students using the Helpdesk email can expect a response within 24 hours.
+Help Desk assistance is available via email at email@example.com.
+Students emailing the Help Desk can expect a response within 24 hours.

 Academic Advising for Online Students: At Cincinnati State, students are assigned an academic advisor based on their program choice.
 Advisors for online students are the same as those advising students who complete non-online classes.
-Students should touch base frequently with their advisor—in person, by email, or via phone—to ensure success in achieving academic goals.
-Students may contact their academic advisor by calling (513) 569-1552 or through their division office.
+Students should consult frequently with their advisor—in person, by email, or via phone—to ensure success in achieving academic goals.
+Students may contact their academic advisor through their division office.

 Registration: Registration for all Cincinnati State courses is available online.
 For available online courses, use your Cincinnati State login to view courses on MyServices.
 Online courses are noted in registration information with the codes WEB (fully-online course) or HYB (hybrid course).
-Online students are encouraged to view the comments section for each hybrid course for information about required on-campus meetings.
+Online students are encouraged to view the comments section for each hybrid course for information about required on-campus meetings and/or proctored assessments.

 Cost for online courses: Tuition for online courses is the same as on-campus courses.
-Web-based courses are assessed an additional fee of five dollars ($5) per credit hour.
+Web-based courses are assessed an additional fee of ten dollars ($10) per credit hour.

 How to get started: Applying for admission to Cincinnati State to take online classes is easy and convenient.
 The admission process is completely online and open to everyone.
 The admissions process is the same for students taking online courses and those taking traditional courses.

-To begin your application, visit the Admission Process page on the College website and complete the online application for admission.
+To begin your application, visit the Admission Overview page on the College website.

 Programs and Courses